Nmarinsiruela/CRM-with-Django/README.md

-# REST API for a CRM Interface
+# Web API for a CRM Interface
 This API works with [Django Framework](https://docs.djangoproject.com/en/2.0/) as a client, PostgreSQL as the database, and Google Cloud Storage for image-related storing.

 In order to change from Developing to Production, just set the DEBUG variable from True to False, in the file settings.py.

+## Installation by Docker (Developing / Production)
+Opening a console in the directory which has both Dockerfile and docker-compose.yml files, it'll be possible to launch the whole project by simply following Docker's command:
+* docker-compose up

 ## Installation (Developing)
 In a virtual environment, type the following command, which will install all the necessary dependencies: